These homemade strawberry pop tarts made with strawberry preserves and flaky pastry are so much better than store-bought!

 To make the pop tarts:

-- Combine the flour, kosher salt, and sugar in a bowl.
+- Combine the flour, salt, and sugar in a bowl.
 Add the cubed butter and cut into the dry ingredients with a pastry cutter, fork, or your fingers.
 Continue until the mixture resembles coarse sand and the butter is the size of small peas.
 Add the cold water a tablespoon at a time, mixing until the dough comes together into a ball.
 Divide into two and form each into a disk.
 Wrap in plastic wrap and chill in the fridge for at least 30 minutes.

-- Cool on a wire rack.
-Dust with powdered sugar and serve hot or at room temperature.
+- Cool completely on a wire rack.

 - To make the frosting, whisk together powdered sugar and heavy cream to make a thick but pour-able consistency.
 To make the frosting pink, add a spoonful of remaining strawberry preserves.

 - Spread over cooled pop tarts and sprinkle with rainbow sprinkles.
 Frosting should set up in about 20 minutes, or more quickly if chilled in the fridge.